ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 It should be kept in mind that as I am writing this, the pushed out section of the dining room that includes the side entrance by the driveway, as well as the entire rear addition, hides from view large areas of the exterior stone foundation that I have never seen.
 So, there may be other interesting clues on the stones that are hidden from view, waiting to be rediscovered.

+Perhaps Edward Marsh, a documented carpenter, was more likely involved in the construction of the frame structure, and not the foundation, where he may have only contributed his name.
+Remember that the home was part of the lower grist mill property, owned by Josiah and Willis Shurter, so Was Edward the first occupant of the home, even if he wasn't

-Returning to the subject of the master stone mason who built the foundation, if we assume that it is not Edward Marsh, then who else could it be?
+Supposing the mason is not Edward Marsh, who else could it be?

 Assuming the stone mason was more likely to have lived near the Wolcott Lot, I started with the 1865 New York State Census, looking for variations of “mason” and “stone mason”.
 Again, I can’t say for certain that every stone mason in the area is accounted for in the census, but several are identified: